-The Town of Oasis does not have a town garage.
-Routine maintenance and snow plowing of town roads are provided under contract with a private firm.
+The Town of Richford does not have a town garage.
+Routine maintenance of town roads is provided under contract with a private firm.
+Snow plowing in the winter, on town roads, is also provided under contract with a private firm.